 The inflorescence is terminal cluster of long stalked flowers (a cyme) atop the scape.
 Branching occurs within the inflorescence and in the upper section of the scape.
 A plant may have from 8 to 12 flowers but only one open at a time.

 The flowers are 6-parted, from 2 to 4 inches wide, very fragrant with a lemony scent and while diurnal, frequently stay open into the evening.
-Petals and sepals are combined into six yellow tepals; the outer 3 and inner 3 all have smooth edges and a parallel vein pattern.
+Petals and sepals are combined into six yellow tepals; the outer 3 and inner 3 all have smooth edges (unlike the Orange Day Lily) and a parallel vein pattern.
 They unite at their bases to form a short tube.
 All spread and flare outward when the flower opens.
 There are 6 stamens with yellow filaments that curve upward from the base of the flower and are of slightly unequal length.
 The anthers are deeper yellow, turning darker as the pollen matures.
 The single style is yellowish with an indistinct 3-lobed stigma.

 Seed: Fertile flowers form a 3-lobed cylindrical capsule containing shiny black rounded seeds about 3 to 5 mm in size.

 Habitat: Yellow Day Lily grows from an enlarged fibrous root system not from a bulb like the true lilies and tends not to spread.
 It is found along roadsides. woodland edges, and old gardens where it was probably planted as it is not invasive.
 It grows in a variety of soils but flowering will be much reduced if not in sun most of the day.
 Very dry conditions will shorten the flowering period.